 Rule Exceptions or Protests

-If you need to request a rule exception, or wish to protest a project-related decision, please call the UW-Extension.
+If you need to request a rule exception, or wish to protest a project-related decision, please call the Extension office.

 We moved from MAQA (Meat Animal Quality Assurance) to the National YQCA (Youth for the Quality Care of Animals) program fall of 2017.
 Are you interested in learning more about the switch from MAQA to YQCA?
 Check out this webinar below to learn more.